cosmic-api/cosmic-docs/source/models.rst

 will work across implementations.
 From this point on, *schema* will refer to the serialized form.

-A *schema* is a recursive JSON structure that mirrors the structure of the data it is meant to validate.
+In plain English, a schema is always a JSON object, it must always have a *type* attribute.
+An array schema also requires an *items* attribute, which will be a schema that describes every item in the matched array.
+An object (associative array) schema requires a *properties* attribute, which will be an array of objects describing each property of the data.

 Below is the grammar for a JSON schema:

 .. _schema-grammar: